eduvpn/documentation/SAML.md

 Also modify `/etc/vpn-admin-portal/default/config.php` in the same way as the user portal.

-**NOTE** if you want to allow access to the admin portal, you MUST also set some mechanism, either through userId or entitlement authorization, see the example configuration file in `/usr/share/doc/vpn-admin-portal-VERSION/config.php.example`!
+**NOTE** if you want to allow access to the admin portal, you MUST also configure the entitlement authorization.
+See the example configuration file in `/usr/share/doc/vpn-admin-portal-VERSION/config.php.example`!

 ## Discovery